 Tips for Backyard Birders

 These birds readily visit yards and gardens within their range where scrub-like plants are available.
-Adding juniper, oak, and seed-bearing flowers to the landscape can help attract bushtits, and they will visit suet feeders.
+Adding juniper, oak, and seed-bearing flowers to the landscape can help attract bushtits, and they will visit suet feeders, especially if those feeders are close to a tree's trunk.
 Minimizing insecticide use can ensure a good food source for these birds, but birders should note that bushtits can appear and disappear in a feeding area quickly, so they may not always be easily seen.

 How to Find This Bird